Tradunsky/cattell/README.md

 cattell
 =======

-This is the Cattell's personality factors test.
+This is Cattell's personality factors test.